Dev49net/wp-first-letter-avatar/readme.txt

 * First WP First Letter Avatar release

 == Upgrade Notice ==

+= 2.2.8 =
+Added two new avatar sets - check it out (roboto and opensans)!

 = 2.2.7 =
 Added new feature for developers, update not necessary.